CHL Import Draft: Eligibility and residency

 Teams may choose any player who meets age requirements, and resides outside of the normal territorial claims for the entry draft of the constituent leagues.
-Foreign-born players have come to North America to play minor hockey in Canada or the United States, and earn local status to avoid the Import Draft.
+To avoid the Import Draft, foreign-born players have come to play minor hockey in Canada or the United States and earn local status.
 Draft eligibility is based on the parents’ full-time residence, by looking at housing deeds, banking records, or lease agreements, rather than the length of time spent in the country.
 Cases for local status are dealt with individually by the CHL.
-Examples of foreign-born players classified as locals include, David Levin from Israel, Daniel Sprong from the Netherlands, and Alex Galchenyuk from a Belarusian father, despite being born in Milwaukee, Wisconsin.
-Examples of players denied local status include, Ivan Provorov and Toronto Maple Leafs prospect Nikita Korostelev from Russia, and Tampa Bay Lightning prospect Dennis Yan, despite being born in Portland, Oregon.
+Examples of foreign-born players classified as locals include David Levin from Israel, Daniel Sprong from the Netherlands, and Alex Galchenyuk who was born in Wisconsin of a Belarusian father.
+Examples of players denied local status include Ivan Provorov and Toronto Maple Leafs prospect Nikita Korostelev from Russia, and Tampa Bay Lightning prospect Dennis Yan, despite being born in Oregon.

 Teams from the QMJHL have fewer American states to choose from compared to the WHL and OHL, and use the import draft to build competitive rosters.
 The New England states also see tough competition from NCAA Division I colleges for the same players.